 This is beautifully portrayed by the centrality of Christ depicted in the Stained Glass Windows of this Church: He is at the center in the front and in the back.
 In the front he is depicted as the Risen Lord, and behind as the Child Jesus, together with Mary and Joseph.

-On this side (my right), we have the 11 Apostles (Judas has been excluded) and St Paul.
-On the opposite side (my left), we have the great men of the Old Covenant, beginning with Abraham and ending with John the Baptist.
+On one side we have the 11 Apostles (Judas has been excluded) and St Paul.
+On the opposite side, we have the great men of the Old Covenant, beginning with Abraham and ending with John the Baptist.

 The windows that we see on the lower part of the Church depict specific moments in the life of our Lord such as the Transfiguration or the Epiphany.